paaragon/myfavouritelogger/README.md

 1. You want to write cool console logs (colors, dates...).
 2. You want to write file logs with daily rotation and size control.
-3. You know how to use Winston logger but you don't like how it look out of the box.
+3. You know how to use Winston logger but you don't like how it looks out of the box.
 4. You like colors.
 5. You like customization.
 6. You like log levels.